worldunseen/overlay/README.md

 # worldunseen overlay
-My personal Gentoo repo of packages that I want but aren't on the main repo.
+My personal gentoo repo of packages that I want but aren't on the main repo.
 I can't guarantee anything, but the ebuilds that I mark stable are done with some conviction.

 ## Installation

-Add this to your ```repos.conf``` folder/file:
+Add this to your ```/etc/portage/repos.conf``` folder/file:

 ```
 [worldunseen]